cyxx/infernal_js/README.md

 ## Internals

-The game executable interprets bytecode with cooperative threading.
+The original game executable interprets bytecode with cooperative threading.
 There could be up to 256 threads.
 Instructions are executed for each thread until it suspends.
 The execution will then continue with the next thread.

 There are 28 opcodes in total, which can be categorized in 5 groups :